 [Section 13 amended by No. 1 of 1997 s.
 18.]

-14. Manner in which contracts may be made
+14. Contracts by incorporated associations, how made etc.

 (1) Contracts may be made by or on behalf of an incorporated association as follows —

-(a) a contract which, if made between natural persons, would be required to be in writing under seal may be made by the incorporated association under its common seal;
+(a) a contract which, if made between natural persons, would be required to be in writing under seal may be made by the incorporated association under its common seal; and